 2 Credits.
 Fall only.
-This course is an introduction to nutrition using dietary recommendations, food guides, food labels and My Pyramid Guide to plan menus.
+This course is an introduction to nutrition using dietary recommendations, food guides, food labels and My Platee to plan menus.
 Complex carbohydrates, lipids (fats and oils), protein, vitamins, water and minerals will be reviewed.
-Development of nutritional menus and recipes, marketing healthy menu options, light beverages and foods for the beverage operation, nutrition and health, weight management and exercise, and nutrition over the life span, from pregnancy to the infant, child, adolescent and older adult will be studied.
+Development of nutritional menus and recipes, creation of healthy menu options, weight management and exercise, and nutrition over the life span.